emmanuelsapin/Subsets-for-the-Parallelization-of-All-Pair-Comparaison-Algorithms/README.md

 All the subset do not have the same size as 100<121 (first quare of prime > 100) Here there is 131 sunset as one of the subset is empty.
 In order to run Germline on these 131 subsets, two main solutions exist:
   - Create ped files per chromosome per subset.
-So 22*131 per file need to be created
+So 22*131 per file need to be created this way, then run GERMLINE on each ped file
+  - Modify GERMLINE to only compare a sample of individuals in a ped file